2023 Best Textile & Apparel Studies Schools in the Southeast Region

 Read full report on Textile & Apparel Studies at Auburn University

 You’ll be in good company if you decide to attend University of Georgia.
 It ranked #3 on our 2023 Best Textile & Apparel Studies Schools in the Southeast Region list.
-UGA is a very large public school located in the midsize city of Athens.
+UGA is a very large public school located in the medium-sized city of Athens.

 Out of the 20 schools in the Southeast Region that were part of this year’s ranking, University of Arkansas landed the # 4 spot on the list.
 UARK is a very large public school located in the small city of Fayetteville.